-A1.3 (c) Annual Contact with Local People within 500 metres
+A1.3 (c) - Annual Contact with Local People within 500 metres (Appendix A1.3c)

-This requirement is in addition to Section A1.3 (a & b).
+This requirement is in addition to Section A1.3 (a and b).
 The ammonia operation must invite local people (occupancies within 500 metres) annually to participate in an emergency response preparedness session.
 This session must cover the essential elements of the operation's emergency response plan as it applies to the local people.
-Typical content would include awareness of the nature and properties of ammonia, type of incident that might occur, contact information in the event of an emergency, emergency measures, such as shelter, in place.
+Typical content would include awareness of the nature and properties of ammonia, the type of incident that might occur, contact information in the event of an emergency and emergency response measures such as shelter in place.